Seteeri/Particle/README.md

 (Protoform may be considered a top-down approach rather than a bottom-up approach).
-2. Integrate Wayland by providing the desktop as a node (plane) in 3D space (It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows...).
+2. Integrate Wayland by providing the desktop as a node (plane) in 3D space (It is possible to allow windows existing in 3D space allowing for convergence, however memcpy performance limits the number of windows...).